Operator Registration

 It is recommended to set the rewards receiver address to a smart contract that distributes rewards to stakers.
 If left empty, the Operator address will be used as the default.

-To unregister as an Operator, use the following command:
+To unregister an Operator from the AVS, use the following command:

 Controller key: